aNtiTrust-38/repscraper/README.md

 - Edit all config variables (Reddit, Telegram, Scraping, Filters, Platforms, Jadeship, Database, Health, Logging)
 - Real-time validation and error highlighting
 - Save, load defaults, and test config
+- **Backup and restore config:** Download a backup of your config or restore from a backup file directly in the web UI (see below)
 - No more manual YAML editing—UI writes to `src/config/config.yaml`

+### Backup & Restore Configuration
+- **Backup:** Click the "Backup" button in the web UI to download a copy of your current config as `config.yaml.bak`.
+- **Restore:** Click the "Restore" button and select a backup file to restore your config.
+The app will atomically replace your config with the uploaded backup.
+- Advanced users can also use the API endpoints:
+  - `GET /config/backup` (download backup)
+  - `POST /config/restore` (upload and restore backup)

 ### Troubleshooting
 - If you see a 422 error, check the highlighted fields and error messages.